-The "Cyber Security" symposium aims to introduce students to this trending and growing sector.
-Opportunity to hear from the industry leaders on market trends and needs, innovative technologies, entrepreneurship, sustainability of businesses, workforce needs and more.
-If you are a technology or business savvy student who wants to explore a career in this exciting industry come and join us to get connected with industry leaders and alumni.
+The "Talent Needs in the Life Sciences" symposium aims to introduce students to this trending and growing sector.
+The symposium provides an opportunity for students to hear from industry leaders on market trends and needs, innovative technologies, entrepreneurship, sustainability of businesses, workforce needs, and more.
+Students who want to explore career opportunities in this exciting industry should attend the event.
 All majors are welcome!

 iTrends (Innovation Trends) will expose students to innovative industries and its leaders so that students are informed with career opportunities.

-Discussions will be around technology innovation, conversion of the industry, employment needs, sustainability of business, and more.
+Discussions will be around technology innovation, conversion of the industry, employment needs, sustainability of businesses, and more.

-Whether you're an engineer, savvy with statistics & business, or a self motivated entrepreneur, this symposium will revolutionize your perspective.
+Whether you are a social science student interested in policy, an engineering student interested in technologies, or a self motivated entrepreneur, this symposium will revolutionize your perspective.